slack/ignite18/lab/04-get-started-with-helm.md

 As you can see, WordPress is more involved than our simple set of Phippy microservices.
 A few things to note:

 * Helm has generated a `release` for this application, named `exciting-dragonfly`.
-This lets us run multiple, independent instances of WordPress on the same cluster
+A release is a Helm construct that tracks all of the resources for this chart under one entity.
+This lets us run multiple, independent instances of WordPress on the same cluster.
+While we have taken auto-generated names, you can pass a release name.
+For example, you could create a release for each of your blogs: `recipes` and `books`.
 * Helm returns a list of all of the resources that were created for this chart.
 We see the usual suspects, Deployments and Services, but we also see some new resources:
     * Secrets, ConfigMap, and Volumes!